suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 1. Select the **Metrics** tab and select the **residuals** and **predicted_true** charts if they are not already selected.

     Review the charts which show the performance of the model.
 The **residuals** chart shows the *residuals* (the differences between predicted and actual values) as a histogram.
 The **predicted_true** chart compares the predicted values against the true values.

+  > -**Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:

+- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ### Task 3: Deploy and test the model